 - pre-election, pre-exist, etc.

 While the word preprofessional is not hyphenated, references to Georgia Tech’s educational programs in pre-health, pre-law, and pre-teaching are hyphenated.
-For other cases, follow Webster's New World College Dictionary, hyphenating if not listed.
+Otherwise, follow dictionary guidance, hyphenating if not listed there.

 Use the days of the week, not today, tonight, tomorrow, or yesterday, in print copy (Daily Digest excepted), using Monday, Tuesday, etc., for days of the week within seven days before or after the current date.
 Avoid such redundancies as last Tuesday or next Tuesday; the tense of the verb used usually provides adequate indication of which Tuesday is meant: He said he finished the job Tuesday.
 She will return Tuesday.